FadiFutainah/libms/README.md

 You can interact with the API using Swagger UI.
 Access the Swagger URL at http://localhost:8080/swagger-ui.html after starting the application.

+Or you can interact with the API using Postman, Access the postman collection in [docs/postman-collection.json](docs/postman-collection.json)

 ## How to Add Bearer JWT Token to Requests

 To add a Bearer JWT token to the header of your requests, include the following header: